SpectraL519/cpp-gl/docs/graph.md

 * **`graph.remove_edges_from(edges)`**:
   * *Template Parameters*:
     * `EdgeRefRange: type_traits::c_range_of<types::const_ref_wrap<edge_type>>` – a range of edge references that must satisfy the type constraints.
-  * Removes multiple edges from the graph, as specified by the provided range of edge references.
+  * *Description*: Removes multiple edges from the graph, as specified by the provided range of edge references.
   * *Parameters*:
     * `edges: const EdgeRefRange&` – a range of edges to remove from the graph.
   * *Return type*: `void`

 * **`graph.adjacent_edges(vertex_id) const`**:
-  * Returns an iterator range of edges that are adjacent to the vertex with the specified ID.
+  * *Description*: Returns an iterator range of edges that are adjacent to the vertex with the specified ID.
   * *Parameters*:
     * `vertex_id: types::id_type` – the ID of the vertex for which to find adjacent edges.
   * *Return type*: `types::iterator_range<edge_iterator_type>`

 * **`graph.adjacent_edges(vertex) const`**:
-  * Returns an iterator range of edges that are adjacent to the specified vertex.
+  * *Description*: Returns an iterator range of edges that are adjacent to the specified vertex.
   * *Parameters*:
     * `vertex: const vertex_type&` – the vertex for which to find adjacent edges.
   * *Return type*: `types::iterator_range<edge_iterator_type>`